2026 Masters longshot picks, odds, PGA props: This golf parlay could return over $420,000

 Top 2026 Masters parlay, PGA Tour picks

-For the Masters 2026, one of the picks featured in the model's PGA Tour parlay is Rory McIlroy to finish as the Top European (+395).
-Finally breaking through, winning his first green jacket and completing the career Grand Slam at the 2025 Masters was obviously the crowning achievement for the Irishman.
-But his history of Augusta success goes back far beyond last year, even if he didn't previously prevail.
-He has eight top 10s over his last 12 Masters starts, with five of those being in the top 5.
+For the Masters 2026, one of the picks featured in the model's PGA Tour parlay is McIlroy to finish as the Top European (+395).
+McIlroy finally broke through and got his elusive win at Augusta last year.
+From a finishing position standpoint, however, McIlroy has long been a player worth targeting at Augusta, even when he didn't finish with a green jacket.

-Additionally, McIlroy has a career scoring average of 71.45 at Augusta National, the third-lowest scoring average of any golfer in Masters history (min.
-50 rounds).
-The two above him -- Tiger Woods and Phil Mickelson -- aren't competing this year, so McIlroy is peerless regarding Augusta success.
-His biggest competition for Top European will likely be either Tommy Fleetwood or Jon Rahm, but Fleetwood has just one top 10 across nine Masters starts, while Rahm has broken par in just three of eight rounds at Augusta since winning the event in 2023.
+He's finished T10 or better a whopping eight times at the Masters since 2014.
+A spot in the top 10 will put him firmly in play for this prop as he will need to beat other European golfers such as Tommy Fleetwood, Rahm, Ludvig Aberg and Matt Fitzpatrick.
 See the rest of the PGA Tour parlay legs here.

-Visit our FanDuel promo code review to see their latest offers and get started.

 How to make PGA Tour parlay picks